-The country music community said goodbye to Holly Dunn this past week after losing her courageous battle with ovarian cancer, but her incredible talent and gift of music will always live on.
+The country music community said goodbye to Holly Dunn last year after she lost her courageous battle with ovarian cancer, but her incredible talent and gift of music will always live on.

 “Daddy’s Hands” came out in 1986, and helped launch Dunn’s successful country career.
 The soulful and emotionally hard-hitting song was Dunn’s first top 10 hit, peaking at No. 7.
 After being invited to appear on The Dolly Show in 1987, Dolly joined Dunn in an epic duet.

 Before they begin the song, Dolly compliments Dunn by saying “Daddy’s Hands” is one of her favorite country songs of all time.
 The duo’s harmonies during the first chorus will blow you away.
 See for yourself below.

 Dunn wrote “Daddy’s Hands” as a Father’s Day tribute to her own dad.
 The song won the singer two Grammy nominations in 1987; one for Best Female Vocal Performance and the other for Best Country Song.
 Her first No. 1 single followed a couple years later with “Are You Ever Gonna Love Me.”

 READ MORE: 14 of the Most Controversial Country Songs Throughout History